Ervacon/bitemporal/README.md

 # Introduction

 The code in this project provides a simple and elegant approach to dealing with bitemporal issues in rich domain models.
-While the user (application) level API is fluent and straight forward, it also provides you with full access to temporal information when required.
+While the user (application) level API is fluent and straightforward, it also provides you with full access to temporal information when required.
 Furthermore, you can still persist your core domain objects, and their bitemporal properties using a capable ORM product such as Hibernate.

-At this moment, this code is not part of a real project, and as such it is not activly worked on or developed.
+At this moment, this code is not part of a real project, and as such it is not actively worked on or developed.
 Still, it provides a good starting point for those that need to tackle temporal issues in their applications.